madgik/exareme/Federated-Deployment/Documentation/Firewall_Configuration.md

 6. Check the status

-    *The example below has been executed on a worker node of the federation.*
+    *The example below has been executed on a Worker node of the Swarm.*

     ```sh
     $ sudo ufw status